-III.
+IV.
 Countable Maintenance of Effort and Excess Maintenance of Effort, by Source, for Current Federal Fiscal Year (FFY 2023)

 Washington state successfully met its WPR for FFY 2022.
-When a state meets its participation rates, qualified state expenditures must equal at least 75% of historic state expenditures (FFY 1994 expenditures are used).
-Thus, for FFY 2023, Washington's requirement is as follows:
+When a state meets its participation rates in the prior year, qualified state expenditures for the following year must equal at least 75% of historic state expenditures (FFY 1994 expenditures).
+Thus, for FFY 2023, Washington's requirement is: